MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Setting the [ProxySettings](#proxysettings) policy accepts the following fields:
   * ProxyMode, which lets you specify the proxy server used by Microsoft Edge and prevents users from changing proxy settings
   * ProxyPacUrl, a URL to a proxy .pac file
+  * ProxyPacMandatory, which prevents the network stack from falling back to direct connections with invalid or unavailable PAC script
   * ProxyServer, a URL for the proxy server
   * ProxyBypassList, a list of proxy hosts that Microsoft Edge bypasses